Chinese giant buys U.S. firm that does Mexico money transfers

 The deal could be one of the first tests of how serious President Donald Trump is about cracking down on money transfers, also known as remittances, to Mexico.

 Trump has already proposed building a physical wall on the border with Mexico.
-But as a candidate, Trump also said he would consider levying big taxes -- or even halting -- remittances to Mexico if the country would not pay for the wall.
+Trump has previously said he would consider levying big taxes -- or even halting -- remittances to Mexico if the country would not pay for the wall.

+On Thursday, Mexican President Enrique Pena Nieto canceled a previously scheduled meeting with Trump after the rhetoric on who is going to pay for the wall ratcheted up.

 MoneyGram already has a thriving remittances business.
 And last October -- just a few weeks before the election -- MoneyGram announced a deal with Walmart (WMT) that would let customers send money from Walmart's U.S. stores to Walmart Mexico locations.